insurello/elm-swedish-bank-account-number/README.md

                 SwedishBankAccountNumber.ClearingNumber.DataclearingOnly ->
                     InvalidAccountNumber clearingNumber
-                        ("We are unfortunately not able to make payments to " ++ SwedishBankAccountNumber.ClearingNumber.getBankName clearingNumber
+                        ("We are unfortunately not able to make transfers to " ++ SwedishBankAccountNumber.ClearingNumber.getBankName clearingNumber
                             ++ "."
                         )